mikeghen/litecoin-solo-mining-tutorial/merge-mining/README.md

 ## Setup Stratum Server for Merge Mining
 You will also need a Testnet address and you will need to adjust your `server.js` file.
 See my example file.

+# Comments on Merge Mining in Production
+Currently working on getting this working in Production with:
+* Litecoin
+* Dogecoin
+* Viacoin
+* Myraidcoin
+Because these coins have stable releases.
+I just repeated the process above for each coin and use production configurations (remove `testnet`).
+## Considerations
+* The blockchains take a while to download
+* Needed a beefier instance (2 vCPU, 8 GB memory)
+* Need to generate wallet addresses that coininfo/coinkey NPM packages weren't capable of building, used [MichaelMure/WalletGenerator.net](https://github.com/MichaelMure/WalletGenerator.net)